Mill Creek Wildlife Management Area

 Mill Creek Wildlife Management Area is 1470 acre of steeply forested woodlands located near Milton, West Virginia in Cabell County.
 Mill Creek WMA can be accessed from Johns Creek Road about three miles north from the Milton exit of I-64.

 Hunting and wildlife viewing

 Hunting opportunities include deer, fox, grouse, rabbit, raccoon, squirrel.

-Camping is not available in the WMA.
-Camping is available at nearby Fox Fire Resort.
+Camping is not available in the WMA, but it is available at the nearby Fox Fire Resort.